1122Dipak/chatapp/README.md

 2. Deploy the generated `build` folder to a hosting service of your choice.

 ## Acknowledgments

-This chat app was developed based on the tutorial and guidance provided by the OpenAI ChatGPT language model.
-Special thanks to OpenAI for their incredible work in the field of artificial intelligence.
+This chat app was developed based on the tutorial and guidance provided by the video titled "Chat App using React and Firebase | Realtime Private Chat Application" on the YouTube channel "Lama Dev".
+I would like to express my gratitude to Lama Dev for creating and sharing such a helpful resource.